Online hate speech: Artificial intelligence

 Some tech companies, such as Facebook, use Artificial Intelligence (AI) systems to monitor hate speech.
 However, AI may not always be an effective way of monitoring hate speech, since the systems lack the judgment skills that humans have.
 For example, a user might post or comment something that classifies as hate speech, or violates community guidelines, but if the target word is misspelled, or some letters are replaced with symbols, the AI systems will not recognize it.
-This weakness has led to the proliferation of attempts to circumvent censorship algorithms using deliberate misspellings, such as the use of "vachscenes" instead of "vaccines" by anti-vaxxers during COVID-19.
+This weakness has led to the proliferation of attempts to circumvent censorship algorithms using deliberate misspellings, such as the use of "vachscenes" instead of "vaccines" by Vaccine hesitant persons during COVID-19.
 Therefore, humans still have to monitor the AI systems that monitor hate speech; a common problem in AI technology which is referred to as "Automation's Last Mile.", meaning the last 10% or 1% of the job is the hardest to complete.